DiegoFloresWenHao/CNNKAN_for_Astral_Objects_Classification/README.md

 Welcome to our repository, combining the power of Kolmogorov-Arnold Networks and Convolutional Neural Networks (CNNs) to classify stars and galaxies using an astronomical dataset.
 This project pushes the boundaries of computer vision and astronomical research, offering a unique approach to stellar classification.

 # 📌 Overview
 This repository implements lightweight Kolmogorov-Arnold Network fused with CNNs to classify stellar sources such as stars and galaxies.
 The dataset used for this project was generated at the Aryabhatta Research Institute of Observational Sciences (ARIES), Nainital, India, utilizing their 1.3m telescope.
+Special thanks to github user https://github.com/jakariaemon/CNN-KAN/ who provided some of the code used in this proyect.
+For a full detailed presentation of the model's training and evaluation, please visit its official Kaggle notebook at https://www.kaggle.com/code/diegoexe/kan-for-star-galaxy-classification-90-45-val-acc/

 # 🗂 Dataset Description